PannawitMahacharoensiri/Final-project-Te-Thud-/README.md

 ## Project description
 - My project  is a Tetris-inspired video game  where the player controls a square block that must avoid falling obstacles.
-Unlike traditional Tetris, the player does not manipulate the obstacles but instead navigates the game environment to dodge them.
+Unlike traditional Tetris, the player does not manipulate the obstacles but instead navigates the square block to dodge them.
 The objective is to prevent obstacles from landing on the player's block, as doing so results in losing the game.
 - The game features a grid-based design, meaning updates occur block by block rather than with smooth framerate transitions.
 Despite this, the core mechanics are fully implemented, including player movement (left, right, and jumping), automatic clearing of rows when they are completely filled, and the random generation of obstacles.
 These mechanics ensure an engaging and enjoyable experience for players.
 ``` | Control |
 Move left : Key left